Rheumatoid Arthritis: The Big 3 And The Future

 Rheumatoid arthritis (RA) is one of the most prominent inflammatory autoimmune diseases in the world and the US, affecting an estimated 4.9 million people globally and 1.3 million Americans.
-First-line treatment, often a disease modifying antirheumatic drug (DMARD), is used to reduce symptoms such as inflammation.
+First-line treatment, often a disease-modifying antirheumatic drug (DMARD), is used to reduce symptoms such as inflammation.

 However, the focus of this article will be on a different type of drug called biologics.
 These often act as a second-line treatment when patients have had an inadequate response to DMARDs (around 33% of patients) such as methotrexate (MTX) and are used in conjunction with background DMARDs to increase clinical remission rates.
 They can and are also used as a first-line treatment, but it depends on the patient and their needs.
 Biologics have the highest rate of sales growth in RA due to their efficacy, ability to address unmet clinical need, and their pricing.
 According to Visiongain, 92.3% of global RA sales in 2015 came from biologics.